 If you have lost a loved one due to the negligent or reckless actions of another, you may be able to bring a wrongful death lawsuit against the responsible party.
 Although compensation can never bring back your loved one, it can provide the space and breathing room you need to heal.

 When an individual unfortunately dies because of another’s negligence or misconduct, surviving family members may be able to obtain compensation for losses suffered.

-The legal team at Marder, Nass & Wiener, PLLC has been helping family members obtain compensation in wrongful death lawsuits for decades.
+The legal team at Kenneth Marder PLLC has been helping family members obtain compensation in wrongful death lawsuits for decades.
 Our compassionate, knowledgeable attorneys understand the highly-sensitive nature of these cases, and we will work tirelessly to shoulder this burden and make the process as quick and painless as possible.
 Contact us today at (212) 390-9529 for a free and confidential consultation about your case.